miner/herbert/README.md

 * A quantified schema expression: a list beginning with __*__, __+__ or __?__ as the first element. <BR>
 `(* kw sym)`  -- zero or more pairs of keywords and symbols

-* A named schema expression is written as a list with the first item being a (non-reserved) symbol, which is used as a binding name for the value conforming to the rest of the schema expression.
+* A named schema expression is written as a list with the first item being the `as` operator, followed by a (non-reserved) symbol as the binding name, and the third element being a schema expression.
 The names of predicates and special operators (like **and**, **or**, etc.) are not allowed as binding names.
-As a special case, a name of underbar `_` means "don't care" and is ignored.
-The name may be used as a parameter to other schemas and to assert expressions.<BR> `(n int)`
+As a special case, a binding name of underbar `_` means "don't care" and is ignored.
+The name may be used as a parameter to other schemas and to assert expressions.<BR>
+`(as n int)`
+`(as n (int 1 10))`

+* A short-hand version of a named schema expression is written as a list with the first item being a (non-reserved) symbol, which is used as a binding name for the value conforming to the rest of the schema expression.<BR>
+`(n int 1 10)`

 * A symbol by itself matches an element equal to the value that the name was bound to previously. <BR>